learn-co-curriculum/phase-0-pac-3-intro-to-functions/README.md

   console.log(thing);
 }

-doSomething('anything'); // passing the argument 'anything' into our function
+doSomething("anything"); // passing the argument 'anything' into our function
 ```

 Try this out with a few different arguments.
 You'll see that whatever value we